 How to make a homemade pie crust

-A pie crust is one of the hardest things to make when you are baking a healthy pumpkin pie.
+A pie crust is one of the hardest to make when baking a healthy pumpkin pie.
 Attention to detail is a must, and this recipe makes that easy to manage.
-Just a few ingredients and careful attention when mixing and you’ll have a pie crust to rival your local bakery.
+With a few ingredients and careful attention when mixing, you’ll have a pie crust to rival your local bakery.

-You will begin by mixing your dry ingredients together as directed.
+You will begin by mixing your dry ingredients as directed.
 Next, you will mix in the wet ingredients until just blended.
-If the dough feels too dry, you can add more water in small increments.
+You can add more water in small increments if the dough feels too dry.

-The key to this dough is to actually press it directly into the pie plate rather than rolling it out first.
-Be careful to press it thinly across the pie plate, before adding your filling.
+The key to this dough is to press it directly into the pie plate rather than rolling it out first.
+Press it thinly across the pie plate before adding your filling.

 How to make a healthy pumpkin pie filling